agaveingit/django-myapps/README.md

 # Contribution ⬆️

 Feel free to contribute to this repo.
+Or just clone it for yourself.

 ## How to?